jkobject/jkobject.github.io/_projects/predicting-dependencies-from-enhancers.md

 #### ChIPseq analysis on AML CL

 One of our main experiment is the consistent ChIP profiling of 25 CTRC members.
 The replicated were first filtered by eye, looking for clearly failed experiments.
 Given the variable number of replicates and the variable quality amongst replicate and proteins, we decided to first analyze them one by one.
 Then try to merge the found peaks and look for missed peak across replicates.
 This would allow us to get a merge quality.
 Given this quality metric.
 Either we were often able to discard a failed experiment on the basis of its total number of peaks.
 Good quality merging were then marked for merging at the [bam][26] file level.
 The merged bam file was then reprocessed.
-The procedure is named _ChipMerger_.
+The procedure is named _ChIPMerger_.

 ![analysis scheme](/assets/images/chipmerging.png)